• Skip to primary navigation

 Take in the Winnipeg Ballet

-One of the most renown ballet companies in the world, the Royal Winnipeg Ballet is both the oldest ballet company in Canada and the longest continuously operating ballet company in North America.
+One of the most renowned ballet companies in the world, the Royal Winnipeg Ballet is both the oldest ballet company in Canada and the longest-continuously operating ballet company in North America.
 Fans of dance and theatre will absolutely love a night out at the ballet here, as it truly is of the highest quality.

 Learn at the Canadian Museum for Human Rights